-If you do not agree with a Centrelink decision, you have a right to appeal to a Centrelink Authorised Review Officer (ARO).
+If you do not agree with the explanation provided by the original decision-maker, you have a right to appeal to a Centrelink Authorised Review Officer (ARO).

 The ARO will examine your case closely and review whether relevant law and policy has been properly applied in your case.
 They will contact you or your advocate to discuss your appeal if possible and take into account new information and evidence.